 Click on the Advanced tab to check/Modify data types of the source columns

 Choose a Destination Page: This page is to configure the Destination information.
-Our target is the SQL database, so we are selecting the SQL Server Native Client as our Destination.
+Our target is the SQL database, so we are selecting the Native Client as our Destination.
 Here, we are using my localhost instance as a server name.

 Please select the destination database from the list.
-Let us choose the SSIS Tutorials here.
+Let us choose the required one here.

 Authentication: Here, we are using windows authentication.
 But in real-time, your organization or company will provide the authentication credentials to access the database.
-In that case, you have to change the radio button to SQL authentication and provide the username and password.
+In that case, you have to change the radio button to server authentication and provide the username and password.

-Select Source Tables and Views: This page is to select the destination table from the SQL database if you have already created it.
-If not click on the Edit Mappings button will open the window like below to create a table and also Edit SQL button to customize
+Select Source Tables and Views: This page is to select the destination table from the database if you have already created it.
+If not click on the Edit Mappings button will open the window like below to create a table and also Edit button to customize

 Click on Edit Mappings button

 From the above screenshot, you can observe that,

 - Here we can create a new table.
-Or we can customize an already existing table by clicking the Edit SQL button.
+Or we can customize an already existing table by clicking the Edit button.

 - We can drop the existing table and recreate it by selecting the Drop and re-create destination table

 - Enable identity insert option will help you to insert values into an identity column